 - Developing and presenting evidence relating to damages suffered by the decedent

 - Identifying those persons entitled to share in the wrongful death award

 - Developing and presenting evidence regarding the losses suffered by those persons

 Because of this, serious consideration should be given to retaining an attorney to assist in prosecuting the claim.

-If a loved one has been a victim of wrongful death, call PenistonDeason at 704-373-0203 or Contact Us.
+If a loved one has been a victim of wrongful death, call PenistonDeason at 704-373-0203 or fill out the form.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
-Don't delay!
+Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.